What Is Chapter 13 Bankruptcy in Downey?

-Typically, with Chapter 13 bankruptcy in Los Angeles County, a 36-to-60-month payment plan is proposed to the court to repay your debt.
+Typically, with Chapter 13 bankruptcy in Downey, a 36-to-60-month payment plan is proposed to the court to repay your debt.
 A 36-month plan is proposed if your gross income is below the median income for your state.
 If your gross income is above the median income for your state, then a 60-month payment plan will be proposed.

 Your Chapter 13 bankruptcy attorney will propose repayment terms to the court, which will include how much of the debt you can pay and how long it will take you to do so.

 Your first payment is due 30 days after your bankruptcy case is approved by the court and filed.
 You will make a single payment to a trustee, who will then distribute payments to your creditors.

 The monthly payment amount that will be required for your Chapter 13 bankruptcy plan is based on the largest amount calculated from the 3 formulas below:

 - Disposable income: Generally, the monthly payment for a Chapter 13 bankruptcy is calculated based on your income minus national standards deductions for items such as transportation, housing, food, utilities, etc., and secured debt payments for your home mortgage and car payments.

 - Priority debts: Your Chapter 13 bankruptcy plan must provide for the repayment in full of priority debts such as federal and state income taxes, alimony, and child support.

 - Best interest of creditors: The plan must at least give unsecured creditors an amount equal to what they would have received from a Chapter 7 bankruptcy liquidation in Downey, CA.

 What Happens At The End Of The Repayment Plan?